 The impact of negative self talk

-I wonder if you really understand the impact that talking negatively to yourself can have on your health?
-If you don’t, please go to a short article and audio called “How Words Affect Health” Then you can come back to this article.
+But I wonder if you really understand the impact that talking negatively to yourself can have on your health?
+If you don’t, please go to a short article and audio called “How Words Affect Your Health” Then come back to this article.

 O.K. so now you have some idea of the damage you could be doing to yourself with your negative self talk.